act3-ai/aceup/README.md

 ACT3 Login is designed to:

 - Authenticate users to ACT3 services
-- Promote secure credential mangement
+- Promote secure credential management
 - Simplify system setup

 ACT3 Login does the following: